bytedance/bhook/README.md

 [README 中文版](README.zh-CN.md)

 ByteHook is a PLT hook framework for Android app.
-It provides an overall solution for using PLT hook in Android app, not just address replacement.
+It provides an overall solution for using PLT hook in Android app, not just replacing addresses.

-Most of ByteDance's Android apps(including TikTok, Douyin, Toutiao, Xigua Video) use ByteHook as the PLT hook solution online.
+Most of ByteDance's Android apps(including TikTok, Douyin, Toutiao, Xigua Video) use ByteHook as the PLT hook solution in the online environment.

 ## Features